Abhi18022/The-Discovered-Internet/README.md

 # Blockstack
 [Blockstack](https://blockstack.org/) is a new internet for decentralized apps where users own their data.
 A browser is all that’s needed to get started.

+**Note the discription about these networks are taken from there home page and visit at your own risk most of the networks i have not used yet!**